Theatre Design and Production

 Did you know!

-• Take advantage of our strong industry links with Leeds Playhouse, Opera North, and Howard Assembly Rooms.
+• Take advantage of our strong industry links with Leeds Heritage Theatres, Opera North, and Northern Ballet.

 • We provide full-time arts education to over 1,000 students every year, from level 1 through to BA Honours degrees.
 If you are successful in gaining a place on one of our specialist courses, we will work with you to develop your creative skills and prepare you for the next big step – either to university, drama school, art college or the world of work.